-Responsibility is one of Katie Murphy’s major characteristics, and at Meredith College she has come to see how this is a strength.
+Responsibility is one of Katie Murphy’s major characteristics and at Meredith College, she came to see how this is a strength.

-Katie has certainly taken on many responsibilities at Meredith.
-She serves as a resident assistant, a Learning Center tutor, editor of Meredith’s yearbook, and is vice president of White Iris Circle, which is an admissions ambassador program, and treasurer of the Meredith Health Professions Society.
+A member of the Class of 2018, Katie certainly took on many responsibilities at Meredith.
+She served as a resident assistant, a Learning Center tutor, editor of Meredith’s yearbook, and vice president of White Iris Circle, which is an admissions ambassador program, and treasurer of the Meredith Health Professions Society.

-Katie is completing majors in public health and psychology, along with minors in biology, chemistry, and Spanish.
-She is also an Honors scholar, GSK Scholar, an Impact Raleigh Scholar, and a member of several honors societies.
+Katie also completed majors in public health and psychology, along with minors in biology, chemistry, and Spanish.
+She was also an Honors scholar, GSK Scholar, an Impact Raleigh Scholar, and a member of several honors societies.

-Studying abroad has been a significant part of her Meredith experience.
+Studying abroad was a significant part of her Meredith experience.
 She spent the summer after her freshman year in Meredith’s program in the United Kingdom, and later spent five weeks in Spain.